Shr98/Task-4/README.md

 # Task-4 Prediction using Decision Tree Algorithm

+● For the given ‘Iris’ dataset, create the Decision Tree classifier and visualize it graphically.
+● The purpose is if we feed any new data to this classifier, it would be able to predict the right class accordingly.

  Decision Tree is a supervised algorithm used in machine learning.
 It is using a binary tree graph (each node has two children) to assign for each data sample a target value.
 The target values are presented in the tree leaves.
 To reach to the leaf, the sample is propagated through nodes, starting at the root node.
 In each node a decision is made, to which descendant node it should go.
 A decision is made based on the selected sample’s feature.
 Decision Tree learning is a process of finding the optimal rules in each internal tree node according to the selected metric.

 The decision trees can be divided, with respect to the target values, into: